yashdotdev/yashdotdev/README.md

 # Hi there, I'm Yash! 👋

-I'm a passionate software developer with a focus on full-stack development, currently diving into the MERN stack.
+I'm a passionate web developer with a focus on full-stack development, currently diving into the MERN stack.
 My journey in tech has just begun, and I'm excited to explore how coding can simplify lives and create innovative solutions.

 ## 🚀 Skills